botblock/discord-botlist-best-practices/README.md

 8. have API (and the frontend if possible) ratelimits.
 (60 requests per minute recommended)
 9. have a way for users to contact the folks operating the site (email, Discord, etc.).
 10. notify users beforehand when your TOS or privacy policy is changing.
+11. not be a copy of other's bot lists (open sourced lists, including lists that are edited or modified from other's lists).

 ---